Christmas & New Year Closures

 The surgery will be closed from 6pm on Monday 24th December and will re-open at 8am on Thursday 27th December.
-We will then be closed again from 6pm on Monday 31st December and will re-open at 8am on Thursday 8th November.
-NHS 24 (telephone 111) will be providing cover for medical issues that are unable to wait for the surgery to reopen on Thursday morning.
+We will then be closed again from 6pm on Monday 31st December and will re-open at 8am on Thursday 3rd January.
+NHS 24 (telephone number 111) will be providing cover for medical issues that are unable to wait for the surgery to reopen.
 Always dial 999 in the event of a life-threatening emergency.

 We will also be offering nasal flu vaccination for all non-school children aged 2 - 5 (on 1st September).
 Please contact reception to arrange an appointment.

 New Pharmacy Service (see "Further Information" section) --------------->

 Physiotherapy Services info - Click on Clinics & Services above